alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/FanSpeedLevel-v1.md

-# org.alljoyn.SmartSpaces.Environment.WindStrength version 1
+# org.alljoyn.SmartSpaces.Operation.FanSpeedLevel version 1

 ## Theory of Operation

-WindStrength interface is for controlling wind strength of a device.
-The AutoMode supports to control wind strength automatically.
+FanSpeedLevel interface is for controlling fan speed level of a device.
+The AutoMode supports to control fan speed level automatically.

 ## Specification